It’s a staggering figure — $55 billion in U.S. dollars, which is higher than the 2016 gross domestic product of most countries in the world.

 “However, the existence of policies or legislation does not necessarily imply successful enforcement or the existence of sufficient e-waste management systems,” the report notes, while adding that legislation is complicated by the fact that the laws cover different types of e-waste from one nation to the next.

 The Global E-waste Monitor 2017 is a starting point for an international dialogue this year about what needs to be done to reduce e-waste and the significant environmental problems that it poses, while promoting the recycling of used electronics as a way to boost the economy by creating jobs, reducing the cost of manufacturing new products, and providing price savings to consumers.

-In the meantime, the more we increase e-waste recycling rates, the better off we’ll be.
+In the meantime, the more we increase electronics recycling rates, the better off we’ll be.
 As the report noted, the amount of e-waste being generated per category is expected to grow in future years, driven by growing consumption of those products.

 Anyone who wants to recycle used electronics can contact Great Lakes Electronics Corporation today to learn more about how those products can be used to make new ones.

 Electronic recycling is the specialty of Great Lakes Electronics, which is also your security specialist.
 The team at Great Lakes will ensure that regardless of what you bring to them, all personal information stored on your devices and hard drives will eliminated.
 The identity thieves will be completely out of luck here.

 To learn more, call Great Lakes Electronics at 888-392-7831 to request a quote.